pgRouting/pgrouting/doc/src/migration.rst

    :start-after: --viav7
    :end-before: --edgesvia1

-And will travel thru the follwoing Via points :math:`4\rightarrow3\rightarrow6`
+And will travel thru the following Via points :math:`4\rightarrow3\rightarrow6`

 Migrate by using: